YenLinWu/Coding_Notes/SQL Syntax/SQL.md

 | 7 | C | 500 | 20 |
 | 8 | A | 300 | 30 |

-(i) The following SQL statement lists the number of class, the average of price, the summation of quantity in each class :
+(1) The following SQL statement lists the number of class, the average of price, the summation of quantity in each class :
 ```sql
 SELECT class, COUNT(ID) count, AVG(price) average_price, SUM(quantity) total_quantity
 FROM Customers